Trump’s Cabinet and staff tracker: Here are the White House appointments so far

 Marco Rubio, Secretary of State

-Marco Rubio is a well-known Republican Senator from Florida.
-The one-time Trump critic made an unsuccessful bid for the White House in 2016 before becoming a key ally to the former president in Congress.
+The one-time Trump critic and Florida senator made an unsuccessful bid for the White House in 2016 before becoming a key ally to the former president in Congress.

 His approach to foreign politics described as “hawkish” especially when it comes to Iran and China.
 He also strongly supports Israel and has been wary about US intervention in the Ukraine–Russia conflict.
 He will also be tasked with tackling illegal immigration and defense of the US-Mexico border.